its-Jaxx/its-Jaxx/README.md

 ### Current projects:
 I'm currently working on a simple <a href="https://github.com/nismo1337/MCSkin">Discord Bot</a> with <a href="https://github.com/nismo1337" target="_blank" rel="noopener noreferrer">nismo1337</a><br>
-It's a MC skin viewer and is currently open source and in development.<br>
+It's a MC skin viewer and is currently open source.